alextodea/alextodea/README.md

 - 👋 Hi, I’m @alextodea
-- 👀 I’m interested in building software that aims to disrupt the financial sector.
+- 👀 I’m interested in computer science topics such as distributed systems, microservices and machine learning.
-- 🌱 I’m currently working on machine learning and backend services for a unicorn startup within the financial sector (Python, Apache Spark, Go, big data analysis).
+- 🌱 I have expertise writing software in programming languages such as Python, Go and I have hands-on experience building data pipelines using Apache Spark, deploying machine learning models into production, as well as developing infrastructure on AWS (Amazon Web Services)
-- 💞️ I’m looking to collaborate on blockchain projects.
+- 💞️ I’m looking to contribute to innovative projects and further develop my expertise within distributed systems.
 - 📫 How to reach me: linkedin -> https://www.linkedin.com/in/alexandru-todea-003b1b104/, e-mail: alexandrutodea1992@gmail.com